MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/cmpivot-samples-attached.md

 ## Next steps

-For more information on entities for your queries, see [Microsoft Endpoint Manager tenant attach: CMPivot overview](cmpivot-overview-attached.md).
+For more information on entities for your queries, see [Microsoft Endpoint Manager tenant attach: CMPivot usage overview](cmpivot-overview-attached.md).